rcantore/mcp-gsheets-integration/README.md

 1. Start a local OAuth2 callback server on port 3000
 2. Generate an authorization URL
+3. **Automatically open the URL in your default browser** 🚀
-3. Display the URL in the server logs
+4. If browser opening fails, display the URL in the server logs as fallback
-4. Wait for you to authorize the application in your browser
+5. Wait for you to authorize the application in your browser
-5. Store the access and refresh tokens locally in `.oauth-tokens.json`
+6. Store the access and refresh tokens locally in `.oauth-tokens.json`
-6. Automatically refresh tokens as needed for subsequent requests
+7. Automatically refresh tokens as needed for subsequent requests

+**New in v1.1.0**: The server now automatically opens your default browser during OAuth flow, eliminating the need to manually copy-paste URLs.
+If automatic browser opening fails, the server gracefully falls back to displaying the URL in the console.
+This enhancement works seamlessly across all MCP clients (Claude Desktop, GitHub Copilot, Microsoft Copilot Studio, Continue, Cursor, and more).

 ## Available Tools